middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 ### [http-event-normalizer](/docs/middlewares/http-event-normalizer)

 - TypeScript: `RequestEvent` now includes `ALBEvent` and `VPCLatticeEvent`, so `httpEventNormalizer<ALBEvent>()` and `httpEventNormalizer<VPCLatticeEvent>()` type check.
 The default event type is the union of all four
+- ALB events (`requestContext.elb`) now have `queryStringParameters` and `multiValueQueryStringParameters` form-decoded, keys and values, so the same handler sees the same values behind an ALB, an API Gateway and a Function URL.
+[ALB does not decode them](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html): `?full_name=Alex+Taylor` arrived as `Alex+Taylor` in 7.x and is now `Alex Taylor`.
+Decoding uses query-string semantics rather than `decodeURIComponent` alone, so `+` is a space and `%2B` is a literal plus.
+Remove any decoding you do in an ALB handler, it will now decode twice **Breaking Change**
+- A query parameter with an invalid percent-escape (`?discount=50%`) throws a `400` (`cause.data` `{ reason: 'Invalid query parameter encoding', value }`) on ALB events, where 7.x passed the raw value through.
+No other event source is touched, decoding an already-decoded value would change its meaning **Breaking Change**

 ### [http-header-normalizer](/docs/middlewares/http-header-normalizer)